New Mexico Personal Injury Lawyer Michael G. Rosenberg Wrongful death, DWI, and Motor Vehicle Accident Attorneys

 3. INSURANCE

 1. Does the person who is liable have insurance?
-If so, how much, what company, claim number, and company contact information?
+If so, how much, with what company, what is the claim number, and what is the company/adjuster contact information?

 2. Do you have uninsured / under-insured insurance?
-If so, how much, what company, claim number, and company contact information?
+If so, how much, with what company, what is the claim number, and what is the company/adjuster contact information?

 Print this out. [pdf]